Shopify/product-reviews-sample-app/docs/getting-started.md

 ## 7. Set up the App Proxy extension

-_As a best-practise we want to ensure traffic to our application is coming from Shopify servers, to do that we need to set up an app proxy. _
+_As a best-practise we want to ensure traffic to our application is coming from Shopify storefronts, to do that we need to set up an app proxy. _

 To configure the App Proxy extension follow the steps below.